DrAlbertCruz/CMPS-3560-PL-FC-Simple/README.md

 # Introduction

 The goal of this lab is to introduce you to `python3`-–the primary language of this class-–by implementing a simple, unoptimized forward chaining algorithm to solve a propositional logic problem.
-Specifically, we will use artificial intelligence to solve the duck test (with some additional rules thrown in):
+Specifically, we will use artificial intelligence to solve the duck test:

 ```
 Looks ∩ Swims ∩ Quacks => Duck,